azat-co/practicalnode/chapter1/chapter1.md

 - Pseudoclassical
 - Functional

-This is an example of the functional inheritance pattern:
+This is an example of the functional inheritance pattern in which two function factories create objects `user` and `agent`:

 ```js
 let user = function (ops) {